fwonce/potfiles/README.md

 Let's go.

 0. Clone potfiles into any directory you want. `gti clone https://github.com/fwonce/potfiles.git`
 0. Put all your files needed to by synchronized under `potfiles/` (since potfiles will search resources under its working directory).
-You can organize them anyway you want, but here are two specific rational approachs:
+You can organize them any way you want, but here are two specific rational approachs:
 	- Clone potfiles into your Dropbox (or whatnot) local directory.
 Thus anything you put under `potfiles/` will be synchronized in the first place, only belonging to you.
 	- Already a "dotfiles" user?
 Potfiles will get alone well with it.
 Just symlink your local dotfiles repo directory into `potfiles/`.
 0. Create a plain text file with ".pdec" extension under `potfiles/conf`, and write the mapping rules (see below) in it. ([Here]() is mine.)